 4. Heat.
 There are three heaters that plug in to outlets. there is one in each cabin, but with the limit in amperage, there can only be one or two on at a time.
 There is a small wood stove as well---really small.
 There is an electric blanket in the aft cabin.

 5. Heads.
 There are three options with the heads.
-The marina has flushing toilets, coin op showers, weight room and a sauna.
+The marina has flushing toilets, coin op showers, and laundry.
 The boat was built in the 70's with through-hull toilets which I have removed.
 I have a "weekender" camping toilet in the aft cabin head.
-It doesn't flush.
 There is a trap door at the base to drop the contents to the holding tank.
 It holds 2 gallons of liquids.
 The toilet paper goes in the garbage can and both will probably need to be emptied frequently.
 It is handy for late nights so you don't have to walk up to the restrooms.
-There is a second toilet that was set up for cruising.
-It can accommodate liquids and solids.
-It is a composting toilet.
-The liquids container holds a gallon or so.
-In order to use the composting feature, you will need to place a barrier in the bowl, such as a coffee filter.
-Then there is a trap door for the solids.
-There is a full-time fan for the composter.
 All toilet paper goes in the garbage.

 7. Galley.
 I have set up electric teapot, coffee pot, waffle iron, and toaster for short stays.
 The boat has a propane stove, broiler and oven.
 On any boat-- escaped propane sinks into the bilge and remains collected and flammable indefinitely.
 I have a sensor to warn of propane and will train you on the use of propane.
 There is also a propane BBQ on deck-that doesn't have the same issues.
 There is very limited cookware since the propane isn't usually available. once you are here, you can give me a wish list for pots and pans.
 I'll bring them from home.

-Please note the 2 hour sail is an additional $150.
+The sail is weather dependent.
 Once you have secured the date, just let me know what time you would like to sail and we can plan for it, but there is no cancellation fee for the sail.
 For the sail, I may need to know the sizes to have the life jackets ready-- especially for XL and small kids.
 If you would like to sail earlier than the check in time, that may be arranged.
 If you would like to sail the following day, that may work too.
-It is really important that children have their pfd's (lifejackets) on when they are visiting the marina and wear them on the docks as well as on the boat.
-The local kids living aboard do the same.
+It is really important that children have their pfd's (lifejackets) on when they are visiting the docks as well as on the boat.

 It really helps to have some information about how you all would like sleeping arrangements when the date is secured.
 I will be setting up the bunks to fit your group, so just let me know your preference.

 The boat is part of our family and we know our guests will treat her gently.
-There is no smoking aboard the boat, but it is okay out on deck, away from any propane or fuels.
+There is no smoking inside the boat, but it is okay out on deck, away from any propane or fuels.
 We appreciate guests being aware of other families enjoying their boats and refrain from loud noise after 10 pm.
 Other than that---dress warm for the sail in all months of the year.
 We sail all season.
-The dockmaster in the office will like to know you are staying aboard, so pass by and say "Hello Doug".
+The harbormaster in the office will like to know you are staying aboard, so pass by and say "Hello".

-I'm the host on the boat: USCG 100T Master inland, owner of Lille Danser Boat and Breakfast, the Island's Harbormaster, fiddler and rubboard player in WHOZYAMAMA Cajun and Zydeco.
+I'm the host on the boat: USCG 100T Master inland, owner of Lille Danser Sailing Charter, the Island's Harbormaster, fiddler and rubboard player in WHOZYAMAMA Cajun and Zydeco.
 I speak Spanish and American Sign Language and some french.
 I'd been a long time liveaboard and SCUBA diver though more recently learning to snowboard.
-I live on Bainbridge Island with my partner, Claudette and our teenage daughter.
+I live on Bainbridge Island with my partner, Claudette.

-Claudette is the host at the house in Madison Valley: RN at UWMC, plays cajun accordion in the band WHOZYAMAMA.
+Claudette is the host at the house in Madison Valley: RN at UWMC and plays cajun accordion in the band WHOZYAMAMA.
 Claudette is from Dulac, Louisiana.